fury-gl/fury/docs/source/posts/2023/2023-06-26-week-4-joaodellagli.rst

 Last Week's Effort
 -----------------------
 So, last week my project was struggling with some supposedly simple in concept, yet intricate in execution issues.
-If you recall from my :doc:`last blogpost <2023-06-19-week-3-joaodellagli>`, I could not manage to make the Framebuffer Object setup work, as its method, ``SetContext()``, wasn't being able to generate the FBO inside OpenGL.
+If you recall from my :ref:`last blogpost <2023-06-19-week-3-joaodellagli>`, I could not manage to make the Framebuffer Object setup work, as its method, ``SetContext()``, wasn't being able to generate the FBO inside OpenGL.
 Well, after some (more) research about that as I also dived in my plan B, that involved studying numba as a way to accelerate a data structure I implemented on my PR `#783 <https://github.com/fury-gl/fury/pull/783>`_, me and one of my mentors decided we needed a pair programming session, that finally happened on thursday.
 After that session,